^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Dilated cardiomyopathy is a disease of the myocardium, characterized by a sharp expansion of the heart cavities, a decrease in the contractile function of the myocardium, the development of congestive heart failure, often refractory to the treatment and poor prognosis.
+Dilated cardiomyopathy is a myocardial disease characterized by a sharp expansion of the heart cavities, a decrease in the contractile function of the myocardium, the development of congestive heart failure, often refractory to treatment, and a poor prognosis.

 ICD-10 code